jimlindybner/ai-vocab/README.md

 ## Technologies Used

-- Node.js for the server-side implementation.
+- Node.js for server-side implementation.
 - Express.js as the web framework.
 - Pug as the templating engine
 - OpenAI API for vocabulary generation.
 - Google Cloud Text-To-Speech API for pronunciation.
-- HTML, CSS, and JavaScript for the frontend.
+- HTML, CSS, and JavaScript for the front end.

 ---